itsVibeCode/yt-transcript-to-clipboard/README.md

 # yt-transcript-to-clipboard
+## HOWTO

-Copy a YouTube link → press a shortcut → transcript copied in clipboard
+1. Copy a YouTube link.
+2. Press Ctrl + Shift + Y.
+3. Wait until the process is finished.
+4. The transcript will be copied to your clipboard.